vladertel/office-printer/README.md

 1. Start a chat with your bot on Telegram
 2. If you're an authorized user:
    - Send the `/start` command to initialize the bot
-   - Send any text message - it will be automatically printed on the thermal printer
+   - Send any text message containing only ASCII characters
+   - Messages with non-ASCII characters (emojis, special symbols, etc.) will be rejected
 3. Unauthorized users will receive an error message and their attempts will be logged

+### Message Requirements

+The bot only accepts messages containing ASCII characters, which include:
+- Standard English letters (A-Z, a-z)
+- Numbers (0-9)
+- Common punctuation marks (!@#$%^&*()_+-=[]{}|;:'",./<>?)
+- Basic ASCII symbols (~`\)
+- Space and newline characters

+Messages containing any other characters (emojis, accented letters, special symbols, etc.) will be rejected with an error message.

 ## Features

 - Prints incoming Telegram messages on the thermal printer
 - Includes sender's username and message content
 - Restricts access to authorized users only
+- Validates messages for ASCII-only characters
 - Adds a separator line between messages
 - Logs all activity to console
 - Sends confirmation messages back to users
 - Securely stores bot token and user list in a separate configuration file
-- Logs unauthorized access attempts
+- Logs unauthorized access attempts and invalid message formats

 ## Error Handling